What is Left After Distillation? How Knowledge Transfer Impacts Fairness and Bias: Experimental Design and Results

 Evaluations at very high temperatures (T$=20, 30, 40$), shown in \cref{appendix:extraexperiments}, \cref{tab:app-kd-results}, and \cref{app-cifar-100_imagenet} indicate that these trends do not persist, as should be expected.
 At very high temperatures the probability distribution will be very close to uniform with little additional information for the student model to learn from.

 \paragraph{Fairness Measurement} Based on our earlier experiments, we understand that \gls{kd} influences the class bias.
+We caution that the experiments on CIFAR-100 and ImageNet do not directly concern fairness metrics since these datasets do not contain sensitive attributes.
+While temperature affects class-wise accuracy, the fairness metrics are not directly applicable in these cases, as these datasets are balanced and lack demographic attributes.
 To quantify this change in bias and its impact on the model's fairness, we examine additional datasets that possess demographic attributes, allowing us to measure their fairness metrics effectively.
 One of the datasets we use is CelebFaces Attributes dataset (CelebA)~\citep{CelebA} which is a comprehensive face attributes dataset, comprising over 200K celebrity images, each annotated with 40 different attributes.
 For our analysis, we select one of these attributes to serve as a binary label, focusing on training our model to classify whether the celebrity is smiling (Extra experiments with eyeglasses label can be found in \cref{appendix:extraexperiments}, \cref{tab:app-combined-celeba-results}).
 The CelebA dataset is particularly suitable for this study as it includes two key attributes, 'Young' and 'Male', which we identify as protected demographic attributes.
 This selection makes CelebA an ideal choice for assessing the impact of \gls{kd} on fairness metrics in the context of these attributes.

 The CelebA dataset, like many real-world natural image datasets, exhibits a long-tail distribution in its attributes, as shown in \cref{appendix:datasetdetails}, \cref{celeba}.
 The dataset is imbalanced with respect to the smiling/not smiling label, with an unequal number of images in each category.
 To mitigate the effects of this imbalance w.r.t.\ smiling/not smiling on potential bias and enhance prediction accuracy, we randomly undersample the over-represented class, resulting in the distribution of training data shown in \cref{tab:celeba} across our label attribute and demographic groups after balancing the training data.
 Even though the quantity of instances labeled as smiling now matches the count of samples labeled as not smiling, there exists an imbalance within the demographic groups.
 For example, the demographic group "Not Young" is under-represented, constituting only 22.15\% of the training dataset.
 Subsequently, we train a ResNet-50 model to classify the binary smiling attribute.
 This model is then used as a teacher to guide the training of a ResNet-18 model through \gls{kd} at various temperatures.
 Additionally, we train a ResNet-18 model from scratch to serve as a non-distilled student baseline.